leventebalogh/dotfiles/README.md

 # Levente Balogh's dotfiles

 These dotfiles are forked from the dotfiles of Mathias Bynens.
+This three lines of code installs each important binaries and applications and sets up OSX.
+(Please see the dotfiles themselves for further details)

 ```
+mkdir ~/projects; cd ~/projects;
-git clone https://github.com/leventebalogh/.dotfiles.git dotfiles; cd dotfiles; ./bootstrap.sh
+git clone https://github.com/leventebalogh/.dotfiles.git ~/projects/dotfiles; ~/projects/dotfiles/bootstrap.sh
-source ~/.osx
+~/.osx
 ```